 In this section we will see examples of proof by contradiction.
-For this technique, when trying to prove a premise, we assume that its negation is true and deduce incompatible statements from this.
+For this technique, when trying to prove a statement, we assume that its negation is true and deduce incompatible statements from this (i.e. we prove something we know to be false).
 This implies that the original statement must be true.
-Let's start by seeing a few examples.
-Then we'll describe the idea in more detail.